Xinglab/DARTS/Darts_DNN/README.md

 the `train` subcommand in `Darts_DNN` package:

 ```
-> Darts_DNN train -i /some/path/to/train/folder -o /some/path/to/output/folder
+> Darts_DNN train -i /some/path/to/trainListFile -o /some/path/to/output/folder
 ```

-The training data of ENCODE and Roadmap will be released upon paper publication.